 a.
 Location.
 To the greatest extent practicable, parking shall be located on existing disturbed or paved areas of a site, or beside, behind or within buildings.
 The Planning Board may issue a waiver to modify this requirement when site conditions make it infeasible to achieve.

 b.
 Screening.
-A surface parking area with more than four (4) parking spaces that is visible from an off site public sidewalk or street shall be substantially screened up to a height of at least four (4) feet by a landscaped buffer of sufficient width to allow the healthy establishment of trees, shrubs, and perennials, but no less than ten (10) feet wide.
+A surface parking area with more than four (4) parking spaces that is visible from an off-site public sidewalk or street shall be substantially screened up to a height of at least four (4) feet by a landscaped buffer of sufficient width to allow the healthy establishment of trees, shrubs, and perennials, but no less than ten (10) feet wide.
 The buffer may include a fence or wall of no more than four (4) feet in height.

 c.
 Shade Trees.
 Surface parking lots containing over twenty (20) spaces shall have at least one shade tree per ten (10) parking spaces.
 Such trees shall be located either in the parking area or within ten (10) feet of it.
 There shall not be more than twenty (20) parking spaces in a row without an intervening tree.
 At least five percent (5%) of the interior of the parking area shall be maintained with landscaping, including trees.